 Energy Efficient Cooling and Air Conditioning Tips

-However cooling places a significant burden on electrical systems and causes huge amounts of pollution.
-This special IEA Report raises awareness of the impact and provides solutions.
+Cooling, however, puts enormous strain on the electricity system and produces huge amounts of pollution.
+This particular IEA Report aims to raise awareness of the issue and offers solutions.

 Energy Efficiency

-Efficiency in energy is one of the most important aspects when selecting a new cooling system.
-Upgrade to an energy-efficient air conditioner and you’ll save money on energy bills, as well as reduce the environmental impact.
-The energy efficiency of air conditioners is rated in several ways such as SEER and EER.
-These ratings tell you how much an air conditioner can cool in a given amount of power consumed.
-The higher the rating the more efficient the unit is.
-The SEER rating of the system can be located on its yellow Energy Guide Label or by searching “SEER ratings”.
+Energy efficiency is among the most important aspects when choosing a new cooling system.
+Upgrade to an efficient air conditioner and you’ll save money on energy bills, as well as reduce the environmental impact.
+Air conditioners are rated according to a variety of energy efficiency ratings, such as SEER, EER, and HSPF.
+These ratings show how much an air conditioner can cool using a certain amount of electricity.
+The higher the rating, the more efficient the unit.
+The SEER rating of a system can be located on its yellow Energy Guide Label or by searching “SEER ratings”.

-When looking for an air conditioner for the first time pick one with a high rating.
-This rating reveals how efficiently the unit can perform in normal conditions.
-A higher SEER rating will lower your energy consumption and costs when replacing an older model.
+If you are in the market for an air conditioner for the first time look for one that has an excellent rating.
+This rating shows how the unit performs under normal conditions in a given season.
+A higher SEER rating can lower your energy costs and consumption when replacing an older model.

-Air conditioning systems can be affected by other factors as well.
-For instance high levels of indoor humidity as well as a lack of maintenance and duct leaks could all make your system more efficient and use more energy.
-Regular maintenance and sealing of leaks in ducts are simple ways to increase the energy efficiency of your system.
+Other factors can impact the efficiency of air conditioning systems, too.
+For instance high levels of humidity in the indoor as well as a lack of maintenance and duct leaks could all make your system work harder and consume more energy.
+Routine maintenance and sealing leaks in ducts are simple ways to increase the efficiency of your system.

-Commercial cooling systems are also susceptible to concerns about energy efficiency.
-They usually use an array of split or packaged compressors with huge pipes to distribute cooling throughout the building.
-They could also include steam systems, which require specialized maintenance in order to keep the pipes from becoming blocked.
+Large commercial cooling systems come with particular energy efficiency considerations also.
+They usually use a combination of split or packaged compressors and massive pipes to distribute cooling throughout the building.
+They could also have steam systems, which require specialized maintenance to prevent the pipes from becoming blocked.

-Additionally, many of these large systems are controlled by something known as a Building Automation System (BAS), which integrates all cooling and heating systems of the building into one centralized system.
-Verde has assisted clients in optimizing the performance of these systems by providing simple retrocommissioning guidelines that typically offer quick paybacks as well as incentives for their implementation.
+In addition, many of these large systems are controlled by a system known as a Building Automation System (BAS), which integrates all heating and cooling systems within the building into one central system.
+Verde has assisted clients in optimizing the performance of these systems with simple retrocommissioning recommendations that typically provide quick paybacks and incentives for their implementation.

-The global effort to curb the effects of climate change is heavily dependent on energy efficiency in cooling and air conditioning.
-In the end, we have to ensure that manufacturers bring highly efficient cooling equipment to market, and consumers demand them.
-In the meantime, we can take other measures to reduce our energy use and greenhouse gases emissions.
+The global effort to curb climate change is heavily dependent on energy efficiency in cooling and air-conditioning.
+Ultimately, we need to ensure that manufacturers bring super-efficient cooling appliances to market, and consumers want them.
+In the meantime, there are other actions we can take to help reduce our energy use and greenhouse gas emissions.

 Indoor Air Quality

-Particulate matter and volatile organic compounds and carbon dioxide are three of the most prevalent sources of pollution in modern offices and homes. buildings.
-These pollutants are released into the air due to various activities, including cooking, cleaning, and smoking cigarettes, and can cause respiratory problems as well as allergic reactions.
+Particulate matter as well as volatile organic compounds and carbon dioxide are three of the most common pollutants in modern office and home buildings.
+These pollutants are released into the air by various activities, including cooking, cleaning, and smoking cigarettes, and can lead to respiratory issues and allergic reactions.

-High levels of moisture can also have a negative effect on the quality of air.
-The humid air encourages the growth of mildew and mold which can cause respiratory issues.
-To avoid these issues, it is important to keep an eye on humidity levels and keep the moisture at a low level.
-The best way to achieve this is to regularly dust and vacuuming, cleaning furniture and bedding and utilizing a dehumidifier or humidifier as necessary based on hygrometer readings.
+A high level of moisture may also have a negative effect on air quality.
+Mildew and mold can flourish in humid air, and can lead to respiratory problems.
+To prevent this from happening, it is important to monitor humidity and keep the moisture at a minimum.
+The best way to accomplish this is to regularly dust and vacuuming, washing bedding and furniture and utilizing an air dehumidifier and humidifier if necessary based on hygrometer readings.

-Poor air quality can cause headaches, problems with concentration and general feeling of ill-health.
-While these symptoms will resolve themselves after leaving a space, prolonged exposure to air pollution can exacerbate existing health conditions and can even result in serious illness.
+Poor air quality can trigger headaches, difficulty concentrating, and a general malaise.
+These symptoms may improve after leaving the space however, prolonged exposure to poor air quality can aggravate existing health issues or even cause serious illness.

-The most important factor that influences IAQ is the speed at which fresh air replaces old air, a process referred to as ventilation.
-This is affected by the weather, room occupancy rate, and the design.
-But, a few simple steps can be taken to enhance IAQ by introducing plants into the home and opening doors and windows whenever possible and ensuring that the HVAC system is working properly.
-If you’re looking to go one step further, we recommend that you consult a Comfort Specialist regarding an indoor air quality assessment.
+The main factor that affects IAQ is the rate of fresh air replacing the old air, a process known as ventilation.
+This can be affected by the weather, the occupancy rate of the room and the design.
+There are simple methods to improve IAQ.
+This includes introducing plants in the home, opening doors and windows as often as possible, and making sure that the HVAC system is operating correctly.
+If you’d like to take a more thorough approach, it is suggested that they speak with a Comfort Specialist about an assessment of indoor air quality.

 Smoke Pollution

-The haze that engulfed New York City last week was caused by forest fires that are burning in Canada.
-It is also causing dangerous air quality conditions throughout large parts of the south and north of the United States.
-The thick smoke haze can reduce visibility and can cause breathing problems for those who has to be outdoors.
+The smoke that has blanketed New York City this week was caused by forest fires in Canada and has created hazardous air quality conditions across a large portion of the northern US and southern Canada.
+The dense smoky haze reduces visibility and can cause respiratory stress for anyone who has to be outdoors.

-There is no way to prevent smoke from entering your home through windows and doors particularly in older homes with many cracks and drafts.
-You can make steps to decrease the amount of smoke entering your home or business.
+There is no way to keep smoke from getting into your home through your windows and doors particularly in older homes that have a lot of cracks and drafts.
+However, you can take steps to reduce the amount of smoke that enters your building.

-Keep all windows and doors closed when it is smoky outside.
-This will reduce the amount of smoky air by 30 percent.
-Place damp towels in the cracks of door frames and around them to stop the flow of smoky air.
+Keep all windows and doors closed when it’s smoky outside.
+This will reduce the amount of smoke by 30 percent.
+If you can, put wet towels on the door frames and cracks to slow the movement of smoky air into your home or office.

-If your HVAC system features the ability to recirculate air, be sure you switch it off when the air is smokey.
-This will allow your HVAC system to exhaust the smoky indoor air, rather than returning it.
-If your structure has ducts that connect to areas where contamination is likely to be high, such as loading docks and parking garages, you should ensure that these ducts are isolated from the rest of.
+If your HVAC system has the ability to recirculate air, be sure that you switch it off when the air is smoking.
+This will allow your HVAC to expel the smokey indoor air outside, rather than the air being recirculated.
+If your building has ducts connecting to areas where contamination is likely to be high, for instance parking garages or loading docks, you should ensure that these ducts are isolated from the rest.

-The EPA suggests changing your HVAC filters more frequently during smokey conditions to ensure they’re effectively removing the toxins from the indoor air.
-Select a filter with a minimum reporting value (MERV) which is 13 or greater.
-These filters are designed to remove gaseous air pollution and smoke.
+The EPA recommends that you change your HVAC filters more frequently when you are in a smokey environment to ensure that they are eliminating contaminants from indoor air.
+Choose a filter that has a minimum reporting value (MERV) that is 13 or greater.
+These filters are designed to get rid of the smoke and gaseous pollution from the air.

 Supercooling

-Supercooling is a trend to save energy that’s become increasingly popular in recent years.
-It’s based off the idea that electricity prices vary at different times of the day.
-Most power companies offer “time of use” plans with different peak and offpeak rates.
-Supercooling lets homeowners cool their homes ahead of off-peak hours, meaning they don’t need to run air conditioners during those costly summer peak hours.
+In recent times, supercooling has become an energy-saving method that is popular.
+It’s based on the idea that electricity prices are different at different times of the day.
+In fact, most energy companies offer “time-of-use” plans that feature different off-peak and peak rates.
+Supercooling lets homeowners cool their homes ahead of off-peak times, so they don’t have to run air conditioners during those costly summer peak hours.

-To supercool, the homeowner sets their air conditioner to a lower temperature in the morning and maintains it at the same setting for a few hours.
-This cools the walls as well as floors, furniture and fixtures, as well as the interior air.
-Then, when peak energy-cost hours arrive the homeowner cranks the air conditioning up and runs it until it shuts off for a few hours again.
+To keep the home cool, the homeowner sets their AC to lower temperatures in the morning and maintains it at that temperature for a couple of hours.
+The home’s walls are cooled by the cooling as well as floors, furniture and fixtures, as well as the air inside.
+Then, when peak energy-cost hours arrive the homeowner cranks the air conditioning on and runs it until it is turned off for several hours again.

-This strategy is effective because cooling doesn’t just mean making the air inside the home cooler.
-It’s also about stopping heat from entering the house through doors, windows and other leak points.
-It is essential that homeowners check their home’s insulation and insulate any leaky or drafty areas.
-Also, they should make use of window shades to block out the sun, particularly in areas that receive direct sunlight during the hottest hours of the day.
-It is also important to make sure that all windows and doors are sealed tightly to stop air from escape during cooling cycles.
-Also, they should consider using smart thermostats that can help them remember to start and stop cooling at the ideal times of the day.
-This helps homeowners cut their energy consumption without worrying about forgetting to switch on or off the system.
+This strategy is effective since cooling doesn’t just refer to making the air inside the home cooler.
+It’s crucial to prevent heat from getting into your home through your windows, doors, and other leaky points.
+That’s why homeowners should double-check that their homes are properly constructed and insulated, and also insulate any leaky or drafty areas.
+Also, they should consider using blinds to block sun light, especially those that get bright direct sunlight during the hottest parts of the daytime.
+Also, they should make sure that all doors and windows are tightly sealed to stop air from escaping during cooling cycles.
+Additionally, they should think about installing smart thermostats that will help them remember to start and stop cooling at the best times of the day.
+This helps homeowners cut their energy costs without having to remember when to turn on or off the system.

 Explore More